shailesh1729/shailesh1729.github.io/content/2022/01/begin-web-dev.md

 as they consist of static web pages with non-changing content.
 No user interaction is supported.
 They are built using HTML and CSS only.
-A little bit of JavaScript may be used for some styling and animation purposes
+A little JavaScript may be used for some styling and animation purposes
 (and simple effects like showing and hiding pieces of content).